-Laughter is one of the most fundamental human expressions and a sense of humor is nothing short of divinity.
-Ever wonder why do we laugh?
-The roots of laughter go deeper than you might think, they say much about a person, a culture, a race, a group.
+Laughter is one of the most fundamental human expressions, and a sense of humor is nothing short of divinity.
+Ever wonder why we laugh?
+The roots of laughter go deeper than you might think; they say much about a person, a culture, a race, a group.
 There are those who can laugh at others, at situations, at themselves.
 My focus today is why people laugh upon hearing a joke.

-Our race has evolved, grown and adjusted based on the principle of consistency.
-For thousands of years, our ancestors lived in the caves.
-They did not change, they did not need to or so they felt.
+Our race has evolved, grown, and adjusted based on the principle of consistency.
+For thousands of years, our ancestors lived in caves.
+They did not change, they did not need to, or so they felt.
 Every time someone caused a disruption with an invention or a discovery, we made another step towards something new, another step away from the norm.
-Change is rarely welcomed upon its introduction, people feel intimidated with change, they are threatened with the fear of unknown.
+Change is rarely welcomed upon its introduction, people feel intimidated by change, and they are threatened with the fear of the unknown.

 For example, consider the following: